AIS-Bonn/vp-suite/README.md

 ### Contributing

 This project is always open to extension!
-If you're adding models, datasets or measures, just be sure to subclass the according base classes and write tests so that the code can be used by others.
+It grows especially powerful with more models and datasets, so if you've made your code work on custom models/datasets/metrics/etc., feel free to submit a merge request!

-Other kinds of contributions are also welcome.
+Other kinds of contributions are also very welcome - just check the open issues on the [tracker](https://github.com/Flunzmas/vp-suite/issues) or open up a new issue there.

 ### Citing

+If you use this package/repository for your academic work, please consider citing it as follows:

 ```
 @misc{vp_suite,